nrfhuttinga/LowRank_MRMOTUS/README.md

 run('3DGMR/Preprocessing/Preprocess_and_RefImage_3DGMR.m')  # perform steps 1-7
 run('3DGMR/Motion recon/Main_3DGMR.m')                      # preform step 8
 ```
 Make sure all paths and parameters in the beginning of "2DGA/Preprocessing/Preprocess_and_RefImage_3DGMR.m" and "3DGMR/Motion recon/Parameters_3Dt_RespMotion.m" are set correctly.
+Note: these reconstructions may take around 30 minutes, depending on your computing power.
+It is therefore recommended to experiment with 2D reconstructions.

 # Running reconstructions on your own code
 1. To run this code on your own data all raw data should first be stored in a `struct` 'DataStruct', with the following structure: